jackrieger/core-1-interaction/README.md

 ## Teaching activities

-Lecture
-Live demo
+lecture
+live demo of a single task
-Ask class question and code what they say
+q&a style demo of multiple questions ask class question and code what they say

+## Peer-to-peer activities

+class critique
+peer-to-peer review
+group projects or activities

+## Solo activities

 ## Commands